joshwest27/03-jquery-and-events/josh-sooz/README.md

 ## Change Log

-02-15-2018 9:50 am - commit to add and move readme, add normalize css, and update index.html. also updated css for improved styling.
+02-15-2018 9:50 am - Commit to add and move readme, add normalize css, and update index.html. also updated css for improved styling.

-02-15-2018 10:45 am - commit updates to articleView.js
+02-15-2018 10:45 am - Commit updates to articleView.js

+02-15-2018 12:00 pm - Commit updates to articleView.js and article.js working on filter population and handling.

+02-15-2018 12:53 pm - Commit updates to articleView.js and article.js working on filter population and handling and attempted nav.
+Only got filter population working, but it breaks when filter handler is commented in.

 ## Credits and Collaborations